ThomasVuNguyen/village/documentation/src/content/posts/quickstart.md

 village setup
 ```

 You will be prompted to enter an email & password for login.
-And your Computer will be registered in the village network under your account.
+This registers the computer under your account.
+Repeat this on every device you want to use.

-## 3) Start a listener on the target device
+## 3) Start a listener on Computer #1

 On the machine that will run commands: